Judging by its name, the Velocity Diet sounds like a dream come true for those looking to lose weight quickly.

 The shakes are high in protein, but also contain some carbs and healthy fats.
 The protein is formulated to be digested slowly, which helps keep you feeling full longer.
 These specially designed shakes and supplements are available for purchase online, but at a steep price.

-You’re only allowed to have one solid meal each week.
+You are allowed to have one solid meal each day.
 The meal is something simple and low-carb.
 Examples include chicken or fish, brown rice, and steamed vegetables, or oatmeal with berries.

 The program also involves three weightlifting workouts each week and one bodyweight exercise session.